Product Design // UX/UI Design

 Meet weekly with the Product team.

-Sharing the workflow through Jira
+Organizing the workflow on Jira

 To better communicate with the Product Manager and Engineer Lead, I shared the progress on Jira accordingly to the steps the engineers share their process between the engineering team: backlog, to do, in progress, design review, and done.
 Later, a code review ticket was added to the process before shipping the app.
 Naming folders and files on Google Drive was also based on how engineers share their files, so we could directly share the assets with them.